A new differential for sudden death in weaned calves and lambs

 - Sudden death of apparently healthy 3-4 month old calves, often found dead.

-- Dramatic precocious udder enlargement secondary to mammary gland congestion and mild ductal hyperplasia often precedes sudden death in heifers by several days.
+- Dramatic precocious udder enlargement secondary to mammary gland congestion and mild ductal hyperplasia often precedes sudden death in heifers by several days to weeks.
 Apparently healthy cohorts with enlarged mammary tissues should be considered infected.
 This udder enlargement has not been reported in suspect small ruminants and cervid cases.

 Transmission and Environmental Risk Factors